TBD54566975/web5-spec/web5-test-vectors/README.md

 ```

 ### Step 2: Copy JSON to Local Test-Vectors Directory

 1. Copy the hello_world.json file from example_feature directory.

-2. Place the copied file into the top level test-vectors directory of both web5-kt and web5-js projects.
+1. Place the copied file into the top level test-vectors directory of both web5-kt and web5-js projects.

 ### Step 3: Create Unit Test in web5-kt

 1. In the web5-kt project, create a new unit test class.

-2. Name the class following the given pattern:
+1. Name the class following the given pattern:

 * Prefix: Web5TestVectors

 * Middle: Convert example_feature to ExampleFeature (capitalize words and remove underscores)

-Combined: `Web5TestVectorsExampleFeature`
+* Combined Output: `Web5TestVectorsExampleFeature`

-3. Implement the class and test method as follows:
+1. Implement the class and test method as follows:

 ```kt
 class Web5TestVectorsExampleFeature {